Small towns are underrated.

-- Former stores such as the Craft Post, Juna’s Footwear, Deren’s Hardware, and Workforce Fashions were legendary, and their stories are passed down to younger generations.
+- Chances are everyone is familiar with the Craft Post, Juna’s Footwear, Deren’s Hardware, and Workforce Fashions.
+Legendary store that no longer exist, but the stories and memories are passed down to younger generations.

-- Same with the JD’s, a restaurant which served the “Arburger” in the 1980s.
+- Same with JD’s, a restaurant which served the “Arburger” in the 1980s.

-- However, we’re called Arborgians.
-Though, Arborger has a nice ring.
+- We’re called Arborgians.
+Although Arborger has a nice ring.